-Warm pears and candied walnuts covered with a light ginger infused sponge.
+Warm pears and candied walnuts covered with a light ginger-infused sponge.

 That’s about as complicated as this recipe gets.
 The rest is simple.
 Mix the dry ingredients, mix the wet ones…then mix them both together.
 You don’t even need to get your mixer out.
-No heavy beating required and you can do it all by hand.
+No heavy beating is required and you can do it all by hand.